mehtapparkinson/CATalogue/README.md

   - `breed`: Breed of the cat
   - `age`: Age of the cat (in years)
   - `gender`: Gender of the cat (e.g., Male/Female)
-  - `isAdopted`: Boolean indicating whether the cat is adopted or not
+  - `adopted`: Boolean indicating whether the cat is adopted or not
 - **Response**: A JSON object of the newly added cat, including its auto-generated `id`.

 ### 5. `GET /cats/{id}` 🔎🐈